What is Google Business Profile?

 Pretty cool, right?
 It gets better.

-If someone searching clicks on your listing, they’ll be brought to your profile.
+If someone searches and clicks on your listing, they’ll be brought to your profile.

 Look familiar?